-For children who exhibit chronic behavior challenges, Knox County Head Start utilizes Conscious Discipline® as the blueprint for the intervention process that includes parent and teacher input.
+For children who exhibit chronic behavior challenges, Knox County Head Start utilizes Conscious Discipline® as the blueprint for the intervention process that includes a partnership between parents and educators.
 You will find more information regarding this below

 Occasionally, your child may struggle with keeping calm and safe in his or her classroom or at home.
-When struggles are preventing him or her from learning or creating unsafe conditions in the classroom, a behavior plan might be the answer.
+When struggles are preventing him or her from learning or creating unsafe conditions in the classroom, a student support plan might be the answer.

-Realizing that all children are at different developmental stages, and react differently to behavior management strategies, every effort will be made to individualize behavior plans to fit your child's needs.
-The goal will always be to assist your child in eliminating the problem behavior in a way that is understandable to him or her, and to help him or her learn to replace this behavior with an acceptable behavior.
+Realizing that all children are at different developmental stages and react differently to behavior management strategies, every effort will be made to individualize student support plans to fit your child's needs.
+The goal will always be to assist your child in eliminating the problem behavior in a way that is understandable to him or her and to help him or her learn to replace this behavior with an acceptable behavior.